 4. Take a walk in Beehive Creek

-The small creek is a bit of a oddity in Manawatu.
+The small creek is a bit of an oddity in Manawatu.
 Featuring exotic ferns, the track feels out of place in the landscape around.
 We have been told, however, that the forest is native of the area and that it has been only mildly affected by human presence.
-Check it out by yourself during this easy 2 hour walk.
+Check it out by yourself during this easy 2-hour walk.

 Location: 33 km north of Palmerston North.
 Head towards Ashhurst from Palmerston North and turn onto Pohangina Road.
 Drive through Pohangina and follow the Beehive Creek signposts from there.

-5. Check our the stunning views of the Te Apiti Windfarm
+5. Check out the stunning views of the Te Apiti Windfarm

 Location: Saddle Road, just outside Ashhurst.

 6. Spot some glowworms